Balpho/Balpho/README.md

 - 👋 Hi, I’m @Balpho.
-I earned CISSP certif in 2007.
 My professional background has been more on infosec management.
 - 👀 I’m now interested in ethical hacking.
-- 🌱 I’m currently learning pen testing, jS and python.
+- 🌱 I’m currently learning pen testing, JS and python.
 - 💞️ I’m looking to collaborate on how to protect against ransomware.